riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 ...
 {% endhighlight %}

-So we just check if a user is logged in, if so that's who the task gets associated with.
+We're checking if a user is logged in, if so that's who the task gets associated with, otherwise we are going to default the owner to 'Bob'.

-Phew, now we can finally get onto the actual tests
+Sweet, now we can get onto the actual tests

 ####page-contents-spec.js